Alexhuszagh/rust-lexical/lexical-core/README.md

 3. We use fast exponentiation and multiplication algorithms to scale the significant digits for comparison.
 4. For the fallback bigcomp algorithm, we use a division algorithm optimized for the generation of a single digit from a given radix, by setting the leading bit in the denominator 4 below the most-significant bit (in decimal strings).
 This requires only 1 native division per digit generated.
 4. The individual "limbs" of the big integers are optimized to the architecture we compile on, for example, u32 on x86 and u64 on x86-64, minimizing the number of native operations required.
 Currently, 64-bit limbs are used on target architectures `aarch64`, `powerpc64`, `mips64`, and `x86_64`.

+# Known Issues

+On the armv6 architecture, the stable exponentiation for the fast, incorrect float parser is not fully stable.
+For example, `1e-300` is correct, while `5e-324` rounds to `0`.
+This does not affect the default, correct float parser, nor armv7 or armv8 (aarch64) architectures.
+This bug may compound errors in the incorrect parser (feature-gated by disabling the `correct` feature`).

 # Version Support